-\item their GW emission (spectrum, spanned frequency range and time evolution), becomes almost indistinguishable from the one of some binaries, specifically detached double WDs (DWDs) and EMRIs in the case of IMBHs with planet-like companions; \end{enumerate}
+\item Their GW emission (spectrum, spanned frequency range, and time evolution), becomes almost indistinguishable from that of some binaries, specifically detached double white dwarfs and EMRIs in the case of intermediate-mass black holes with planet-like companions. \end{enumerate}

-Our aim here is to characterize the above detection-degeneracy, a challenge that makes difficult the univocal identification of these objects by space-based interferometers, also in view of their expected comparable rates.
+We aim to characterize the above detection degeneracy.
+This challenge makes difficult the unambiguous identification of these objects by space-based interferometers, also given their expected comparable rates.

 The article is organized as follows.
-In Sec.~\ref{sec:2} we recall the main physical properties of the compressible, triaxial ellipsoid-like object relevant for this work, which we name \emph{chirping ellipsoid} (\CEL).
+In Sec.~\ref{sec:2}, we recall the main physical properties of the compressible, triaxial ellipsoid-like object relevant for this work, which we name \emph{chirping ellipsoid} (\CEL).
 The properties of the GW emission from a \CEL\ are investigated in Sec.~\ref{sec:3}.
-There we identify WD-like objects as the kind of \CEL\ which could mimic the GW emission from some binaries.
-In Sec.~\ref{sec:4} we summarize the main quantities relevant to estimate the detectability by space-based interferometers of the GWs from CELs.
-We also define there when we can consider GWs as monochromatic in the interferometer band.
+We identify white dwarf-like objects as the kind of \CEL\ that could mimic the GW emission from some binaries.
+In Sec.~\ref{sec:4}, we summarize the main quantities relevant to estimating the detectability by space-based interferometers of the GWs from CELs.
+We also define when we can consider GWs monochromatic in the interferometer band.
 Having defined these key ingredients, we identify in Sec.~\ref{sec:5} the binary systems for which a detection degeneracy with \CEL\ occurs.
 We refer to them as \CEL\ equivalent binaries.
-Section~\ref{sec:6} is devoted to give estimates of the rates of \CEL\ and the equivalent binaries.
-Finally, in Sec.~\ref{sec:7} we draw our conclusions.
+Section~\ref{sec:6} is devoted to giving estimates of the rates of \CEL\ and the equivalent binaries.
+Finally, in Sec.~\ref{sec:7}, we draw our conclusions.